ErikMcClure/sweetiebot/README.md

 * **RemoveAlias:** [RESTRICTED] Removes an alias.

 ### Emotes
-Keeps a list of banned emotes that are either siezure inducing or way too big, and deletes any messages that use them.
+Keeps a list of banned emotes that are either seizure-inducing or way too big, and deletes any messages that use them.

 ### Roles
 Contains commands for manipulating user-assignable roles.
 Roles created via !addrole are pingable by default, but user-assignable roles do NOT have any restrictions on them, so you can make a user-assignable role that isn't pingable, or gives special permissions, etc.